Pandemic in its early days; company earnings tell the story

 — If there is any potentially good news for the crippled hotel industry, it can be found in China.
 Marriott, like other lodging companies with operations in China, said Monday that business there is starting to come back.
 Still, Marriott’s revenue per available room dropped 22.5% and it slashed its expectations for this quarter.

-— Coty, the cosmetics company, reported a surprise loss Monday, but it also received some desperately needed cash.
-The private equity firm KKR & Co is investing $750 million in Coty Inc.
+— Cosmetics company Coty reported a surprise loss Monday, but it also received some desperately needed cash.
+The private equity firm KKR & Co. is investing $750 million in Coty Inc.

 UNCERTAIN FUTURE: Companies from all sectors are trying to find a path out of the pandemic, and it’s faltering.
 Neiman Marcus and J.Crew have already filed for bankruptcy protection, along with a smattering of energy companies.
 Hundreds more are expected.

 — Stage Stores filed for Chapter 11 bankruptcy protection Monday.
 The company said it will simultaneously solicit bids from those seeking to keep operations going, and from those that want to buy its assets.
-The chain will reopen some stores in the coming weeks to liquidate ts inventory.
+The chain will reopen some stores in the coming weeks to liquidate its inventory.
 It will start reopening stores to the public Friday and anticipates having all stores open by June 4.

-— Shares of Chesapeake Energy slumped in early trading after the company said in a regulatory filing that “management has concluded that there is substantial doubt about the company’s ability to continue as a going concern.”
+— Shares of Chesapeake Energy slumped in Monday trading after the company said in a regulatory filing that “management has concluded that there is substantial doubt about the company’s ability to continue as a going concern.”
 Demand for energy has plummeted during the outbreak, driving prices for crude and natural gas sharply lower.

 HOUSE FIRE: The sale of a house requires a lot of face-to-face contact, from property showings to contract signings.
 The inability to continue business has usual has quashed real estate sales.